krencl/wedos-api/README.md

-# Wedos API (WAPI) client
+# Wedos API (WAPI) client for PHP

-API client for communication with Wedos API.
+PHP API client for communication with Wedos API.

 # Installation